jamesaniciete/Portfolio/README.md

 Software used: Access, Excel, Python, R, SAS, SQL (Oracle SQL Developer), and Visual Basic.
 If interested in any, I suggest taking a look at the corresponding Word document(s) and/or PowerPoint for a given project.

-The files are grouped as follows: Billie Eilish Project followed by projects ordered software in alphabetical order.
+The files are grouped as follows: Billie Eilish Project followed by projects ordered by software used in alphabetical order.

 Predictive Modeling Project:
   - Billie Eilish Project (Excel/R/SAS):